elastest/elastest-instrumentation-manager/docs/index.md

 In the next diagram, you can to see the ElasTest Instrumentation Manager Components Architecture.

 ![ElasTest Instrumentation Manager Arquitecture](images/docker_environment_eim_r2.jpg)

+> **Note:** Take in account that when the environment are launched from docker-compose command, the SuT host does not have Beats installed and the EIM does not have any agent registered

 #### EIM Server Application.
 This application is the EIM backend that provides a REST API in order to interact the EIM with the ElasTest Instrumentation Agents deployed in the SuT.
 It is a Java Application developed with [JAX-RS](https://github.com/jax-rs), that uses [Ansible](https://www.ansible.com/) to automate tasks, in the current version: register Instrumentation Agents and deploy Beats software over a given SuT